gazebosim/gz-transport/docs/development/development.rst

 ``HEARTBEAT`` message that contains the process UUID of the discovery instance.
 Upon reception, all other discovery instances should update all their entries associated with the received process UUID.
-Although this approach is more efficient and saves some messages sent over the network, prevents a discovery instance to learn about topics available without explicitly asking for them.
+Although this approach is more efficient and saves some messages sent over the network, it prevents a discovery instance to learn about topics available without explicitly asking for them.
 We think this is a good feature to have.
-For example, an introspection tool that shows all the topics available can take advantage of this feature without and prior knowledge.
+For example, an introspection tool that shows all the topics available can take advantage of this feature without any prior knowledge.

-Is responsibility of each discovery instance to cancel any topic that hasn't been updated for a while.
+It is the responsibility of each discovery instance to cancel any topic that hasn't been updated for a while.
 The function ``SilenceInterval()`` sets the maximum time that an entry should be stored in memory without hearing an ``ADVERTISE`` message.
 Every ``ADVERTISE`` message received should refresh the topic